microsoft/datashaper/javascript/core/docs/core.api.md

 // Warning: (ae-missing-release-tag) "createGraph" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function createGraph({ steps, input, output }: ParsedSpecification, tables: Map<string, TableContainer>): GraphBuilder;
+export function createGraph({ steps, input, output }: ParsedSpecification, tables: Map<string, TableContainer>): GraphManager;

-// Warning: (ae-missing-release-tag) "createGraphBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createGraphManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function createGraphBuilder(store: Map<string, TableContainer>): GraphBuilder;
+export function createGraphManager(inputs?: Map<string, TableContainer>): GraphManager;

 // Warning: (ae-missing-release-tag) "Criterion" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //